FTMahringer/SceneManager/README.md

 # Usage/Examples

-To use this library, please create three classes:
+Tu use the SceneManager, you need to create two classes:

-### SceneManager.java, Scenes.java and CustomAlerts
+### SceneManager.java and Scenes.java
 ```
 Please see the SceneManager and Scenes.java files, and copy everything inside into the created file.
 ```